 Climate Change Indicators in the United States

-The timing of natural events, such as flower blooms and animal migration, is influenced by changes in climate.
+The timing of natural events, such as flower blooms and animal migration, can be influenced by changes in climate.
 Phenology is the study of such important seasonal events.
-Phenological events are influenced by a combination of climate factors, including light, temperature, rainfall, and humidity.
+Phenological events are influenced by a combination of environmental factors, including temperature, light, rainfall, and humidity.
 Different plant and animal species respond to different cues.

-Scientists have very high confidence that the earlier arrival of spring events is linked to recent warming trends in global climate.
+Scientists have high confidence that the earlier arrival of spring events is linked to recent warming trends in global climate.
 1 Disruptions in the timing of these events can have a variety of impacts on ecosystems and human society.
 For example, an earlier spring might lead to longer growing seasons (see the Length of Growing Season indicator), more abundant invasive species and pests, and earlier and longer allergy seasons.
 Unusually warm weather in late winter can create a "false spring" that triggers the new growth of plants to begin too early, leaving them vulnerable to any subsequent frosts.

 Because of their close connection with climate, the timing of phenological events can be used as an indicator of the sensitivity of ecological processes to climate change.
-Some phenological indicators cover broad trends, such as overall “leaf-on” dates (when trees grow new leaves in the spring), using a combination of satellite data and ground observations.
-Others rely on ground observations that look at specific types or species of plants or animals.
-Two particularly useful indicators of the timing of spring events are the first leaf dates and the first bloom dates of lilacs and honeysuckles, which have an easily monitored flowering season, relatively high survival rate, and large geographic distribution.
-The first leaf date in these plants relates to the timing of “early spring,” while the first bloom date is consistent with the timing of later spring events, such as the start of growth in forest vegetation.
+Two particularly useful indicators of the timing of spring events are the first leaf dates and the first bloom dates of lilacs and honeysuckles, which have an easily monitored flowering season, a relatively high survival rate, and a large geographic distribution.
+The first leaf date in these plants relates to the timing of events that occur in early spring, while the first bloom date is consistent with the timing of later spring events, such as the start of growth in forest vegetation.
 2

 About the Indicator